 Common Causes of Slip-and-Fall Accidents

-Injury-causing slip-and-fall or trip-and-fall accidents usually fit into two categories.
-Some are simply accidents that no one anticipated, leaving no chance at prevention.
+Injury-causing slip-and-fall or trip-and-fall accidents usually fit into one of two categories.
+Some are simply accidents that no one anticipated, leaving no chance of prevention.
 These most frequently will occur at your home to you or a family member.

 Some of the most common types of slip-and-fall accidents where negligence is a possibility include:

 Slippery floors inside a business